-You’ve probably heard of backlinks before.
-And you’re probably aware they are an essential element of high search engine rankings.
+You’ve probably heard of them before, but what are backlinks?
+You’re probably aware they are an essential element of high search engine rankings.
 However, do you know how they work and why they improve the value of your site?
 Let’s take a close look at backlinks.
 With a thorough understanding, it becomes possible to create an effective content distribution plan that drives organic traffic.

 What Are Backlinks?

-Backlinks are sometimes referred to as inbound links” or incoming links, but the term generally refers to links that lead back to your site from an originating website.
+Backlinks are sometimes referred to as inbound links, but the term generally refers to links that lead back to your site from another website.

 Having a good amount of quality backlinks pointing to your site is beneficial in many ways.
 Although backlinks have always played a major role in search engine rankings,they play an even larger role today in securing top-ranking spots on search engine results pages (SERPs).

 Why Are Backlinks Important?

 From a search engine optimization (SEO) standpoint, backlinks add considerable value to a website.
 All factors being equal, a website that has a good number of high-quality backlinks has a much better chance of getting a high search engine ranking than sites that have fewer backlinks.

 Think of a backlink as a sort of “upvote” given by one website to another.
 Receiving a backlink from another site is essentially a vote of confidence, indicating high regard for your content, your products or services, or your expertise in a particular niche.
 Therefore, every backlink that you earn increases your site’s value and relevance as far as search engines are concerned.
 Get enough high-quality backlinks on your site and your chances of getting a high search engine ranking increase significantly.

 Backlinks provide tangible benefits to site users as well.
 By making it easier for site users to find useful and relevant information, backlinks enhance the value of a website’s content.
 Higher value content results in a more rewarding and more satisfactory user experience, which in turn increases the chances of converting site visits into actual sales.